 The diagnosis is already obvious if the culture shows alpha-hemolysis in combination with gram-positive diplococci when viewed through a microscope.
-In addition one can recognize a slight sinking in the middle of a cell.
-Since pneumococci are sensitive toward optochin, an optochin susceptibility test can help to dinstinguish them from viridans streptococci.
+In addition, one can recognize a slight sinking in the middle of a cell.
+Since pneumococci are sensitive toward optochin, an optochin susceptibility test can help to distinguish them from viridans streptococci.

 The clinical picture depends on elements like the patient’s age or underlying disease.
-Typical pneumococci-caused diseases include bronchopneumonia and lobular pneumoniae as well as meningitis, otitis media, sinusitis and septicaemia when the patient is severely infected.
+Typical pneumococci-caused diseases include bronchopneumonia and lobular pneumoniae, as well as meningitis, otitis media, sinusitis and septicemia when the patient is severely infected.

-Means of choice for a treatment are penicillin G and V or ampicillin.
-Ceftriaxone or vancomycin are suitable, too.
+The means of choice for treatment are penicillin G and V or ampicillin.
+Ceftriaxone or vancomycin are suitable too.